 Located at 7 Lonsdale St, Braddon

-Open for dinner Monday through Saturday from 6pm till 10pm, and lunch Tuesday through Friday, 12pm till 2pm.
-Closed Sunday.
+Open for dinner Tuesday through Saturday from 5.30pm, and lunch Wednesday through Friday from 12pm.

 More info at italianandsons.com.au